DidiDodson/little-esty-shop/README.md

 * Run `rake csv_load:all` to populate data from the Command Line to the rails server

 ## Contributors
-This app was developed via Ruby on Rails by students at Turing School of Software and Design in 2021.
+Parts of this app were developed via Ruby on Rails by Didi Dodson at Turing School of Software and Design in 2021.
+Other parts of this app were developed by Didi and other students at Turing.